 3. Unauthorized Immigrants in the U.S.

-Eleven million undocumented – in U.S. law, being undocumented is a civil violation, not a criminal offense.
-Half of all undocumented people in the U.S. came legally.
+11M undocumented.
+In US law, being undocumented in the US is a civil violation, not a criminal offense.
+Half of all undocumented people in the US came legally.
 They played by the rules.
-But when their visas ran out, because of our backed up system and visa application backlogs, they couldn’t re-up.
+But when their visas ran out, because of our outdated, backed up system, visa application backlogs, they couldn’t reup.
 Our outdated immigration system does not provide sufficient avenues for people to stay here legally.

 In 2012, the U.S. Department of Homeland Security (DHS) announced that it would not deport certain undocumented youth who came to the United States as children.
 They were given temporary permission to stay in the U.S. The Obama administration called this program Deferred Action for Childhood Arrivals, or DACA.

-Impact of DACA (2016 survey): 86% of these youth are employed, 8% in school full time, and 6% started their own businesses.These taxpaying youth added to state and federal revenue through sales taxes, income taxes, and title fees.
-Forty-six percent are enrolled in schools all across the country.
+impact of DACA: 2016 survey: 86% of these youth are employed and 8% in school full time.
+6% started their own businesses.These taxpaying youth added to state and federal revenue through sales taxes, income taxes, and title fees.
+46% are enrolled in schools all across the country.

 It would also be extremely costly for the government to try and deport the more than 700,000 DACA recipients.

-The 2016 fiscal year was the largest number of UAC placement with ORR yet (over 59,000, more than 2014).
+FY’2016 was the largest number of UAC placement with ORR yet (over 59,000, more than 2014).
 Conditions in Northern Triangle countries have remained unchanged.
-Most kids walk right up to Border Patrol because they want asylum.
-Numbers are lower this year but are steadily increasing month-to-month.
+Most kids also walk right up to Border Patrol because they want asylum.
+Numbers are lower this year, but are steadily increasing month to month.

-Rosa is a 17-year-old girl from Honduras, who grew up with her brother David, an older sister, and two cousins.
-According to her LIRS caseworker, when Rosa was only 5 years old, her father was murdered and her mother abandoned her.
-Her brother David fled to the U.S., but was deported.
-Twenty-two days after he arrived back in Honduras, Rosa watched gang members kill David in front of her.
+Rosa is a 17 year old girl from Honduras who grew up with her brother David, an older sister, and two cousins.
+According to her LIRS case worker, when Rosa was only 5 years old, her father was murdered and her mother abandoned her.
+Her brother David fled to the US, but was deported.
+22 days day after he arrived back in Honduras Rosa watched gang members kill David in front of her.
 Rosa fled her home country in the summer of 2016.